Executive Team Bios > Leo Denault

-Leo Denault is chairman and chief executive officer of Entergy Corporation, an integrated energy company that owns and operates regulated and merchant power plants with approximately 30,000 megawatts of generating capacity and 2016 annual revenue of nearly $11 billion.
-The Company’s utility business serves approximately 2.9 million customers in four states in the U.S. Gulf South; its merchant portfolio comprises nuclear plants that primarily serve the country’s northeastern states.
+Leo Denault is chairman and chief executive officer of Entergy Corporation, an integrated energy company that owns and operates regulated and merchant power plants with approximately 30,000 megawatts of generating capacity and 2018 annual revenue of approximately $11 billion.
+The Company’s utility business serves 2.9 million customers in four states in the U.S. Gulf South; its merchant portfolio includes nuclear plants that primarily serve the country’s northeastern states.

 Denault assumed his current leadership role in 2013 and is leading the transformation of the Company from a utility and merchant power company to a pure-play utility that is deploying new technologies to improve the customer experience.
 Denault’s disciplined leadership has included the development of a robust capital plan to modernize and strengthen reliability of the Entergy fleet while maintaining customer rates that are among the lowest in the country.
 The Company has also been recognized as a driving force behind the industrial expansion along the Gulf Coast.